dkoo/izzy/README.md

 * `cd izzy`
 * `npm install`
 * `gulp build` to compile JS and CSS or `gulp` to watch for SCSS/JS changes
-* view index.html in a browser to play with her
+* point your browser to http://localhost:8080 to play with her

 Things she can do:

 * walk in any direction
+* baroo, occasionally

 Things she can’t do (yet):